 But a fitness watch is highly recommended for convenience and accuracy.

-I use the Fitbit Versa (you can see the reviews here).
+I use the Fitbit Versa.

 However, if you’re looking for a cheap alternative that can measure both heart rate and calories burned, then the Fitbit Inspire works just as well for half the price.

 You can check out my other article to find out how to know if you are doing HIIT right.

 How Long Should A Dumbbell HIIT Workout Last?